Note: The Scout Shop has created a flyer with information on uniforms, including a checklist of items. You can view it here.

 Typical Fees/Costs Throughout the Year

-Note: If you have any questions about any of the following items, please contact us!
+- Note: If you have any questions about any of the following items, please contact us!

-Boys Life Magazine – $12 for an annual subscription ($1 a month), and this is optional.
+- Boys Life Magazine – $15 for an optional annual subscription ($1.25 a month)

-The “Class A” (aka “field”) Uniform (see the note below) is purchased separately, and can be purchased locally at the Steve Matthews Scout Shop or online.
+- The “Class A” (aka “field”) Uniform (see the note below) is purchased separately, and can be purchased locally at the Steve Matthews Scout Shop or online.
 Lions have a very stripped-down uniform compared to the older Cub Scouts.
 Once you have your navy uniform (starting with Tigers, 1st Grade), you will just need to upgrade your hat, neckerchief, and slide up through Bear (3rd Grade), depending on whether your child outgrows their navy shirt.
 Costs can total up to around $100, depending on options.
 Note: We do not require the official pants/shorts, and socks.
 Webelos (4th Grade and up), have a separate uniform that mirrors the older Scouts.
 For more information on all uniforms (Lions and up), please see the official Cub Scout Uniforms website.

-“Class B” uniform (aka “activity” t-shirt) that is purchased directly from the Pack, and displays our Pack logo.
+- “Class B” uniform (aka “activity” t-shirt) that is purchased directly from the Pack, and displays our Pack logo.
 Contact your Den Leader or the Cub Master for details.

-Book/Guide: You will also need to purchase a rank-appropriate book as well, and that can be done in-person at the Scout Shop mentioned above, or through the online store.
-They typically cost around $17.
+- Book/Guide: You will also need to purchase a rank-appropriate book as well, and that can be done in-person at the Scout Shop mentioned above, or through the online store.
+They typically cost around $15-$20.

-Camping (Meals): At most campouts, each family brings its own meals, though some dens like to plan a joint meal (dinner or breakfast).
+- Camping (Meals): At most campouts, each family brings its own meals, though some dens like to plan a joint meal (dinner or breakfast).
 Occasionally, some campouts have optional meals prepared on-site for the entire Pack (such as by Troop 9), and there maybe a small fee associated with it.
 We will inform you in advance.

-Optional Activities – Some optional activities during the year may incur an additional cost (such as Tiger Adventure Day, conducted by the Capitol Area Council), or a baseball game.
+- Optional Activities – Some optional activities during the year may incur an additional cost (such as Tiger Adventure Day, conducted by the Capitol Area Council), or a baseball game.

-Finally: No family or Scout should find financial cost an obstruction, and the Pack has the resources available in those situations.
+- Finally: No family or Scout should find financial cost an obstruction, and the Pack has the resources available in those situations.
 Contact the Pack leadership for more information about assistance.